wescalehq/mjml-processor/README.md

 This means that you *should really* take care of *not* throwing away this instance quickly.
 Create it and hold it as long as you can and the performance of calling `process` will increase dramatically over time.
+You could even think of using an object pool to handle multiple threads processing mjml markup.